 - a.
 Location.
-Common refuse and recycling containers shall not be located: - i.
-Within any required street-facing setback; - ii.
+Common refuse and recycling containers shall not be located: - Within any required street-facing setback; - ii.
 Any required parking and landscaped areas; or - iii.
 Any other area required to remain unencumbered, according to fire and other applicable building and public safety codes. - b.
 Visibility.
 Common refuse and recycling containers shall not be visible from the public right-of-way or from adjacent residential uses and shall be screened by landscaping.
 Fences or walls may be used if located outside a required setback. - c.
 Enclosure and Container Materials. - i.
 Enclosure materials shall be the same as those of the primary building. - ii.
 Containers used for the collection and storage of refuse and recyclable materials shall meet the standards of the waste collection company and be: - (a) Constructed of a durable waterproof and rustproof material; - (b) Enclosed and covered when the site is not attended; - (c) Secured from unauthorized entry or removal of material; and - (d) Shall be sized to accommodate the volume of materials collected between collection schedules. - (e) Required refuse collection must be grouped together and equally accessible to residents. - d.
 Clear Zone.
 The area in front of and surrounding all enclosure types shall be kept clear of obstructions and accessible. - e.
 Drainage.
-The floor of the enclosure shall have a drain that connects to the sanitary sewer system. - 5.
-Lighting. - a.
-Entrance Lighting.
-Light fixture(s) at all building entries required.
+The floor of the enclosure shall have a drain that connects to the sanitary sewer system.